Income Tax Relief

 Exemption from Income Tax

-Income received by a Guernsey registered charity isn’t taxable as long as it’s used for charitable purposes only.
-Charities are not currently required to complete a Corporate tax return, however they must register with the Revenue Service to claim tax relief on eligible donations.
+Income received by a Guernsey registered charity is not taxable as long as it’s used for charitable purposes only.
+Charities must register with the Revenue Service to claim tax relief on eligible donations.

 Charity Tax Relief